 2- Remove dead or diseased branches

-Start by cutting dead branches, recognisable by their dry and brittle appearance, often lacking buds.
-If you spot diseased branches (with spots, fungi, etc.):
+Start by cutting off dead branches, identifiable by their dry and brittle appearance, often lacking buds.
+If you spot diseased branches (presence of spots, fungi, etc.):

 - Cut well below the affected area.

-- Disinfect your tools between each cut to prevent the spread of disease.
+- Disinfect your tools between each cut to prevent the spread of diseases.

 - Remove branches that cross or touch, as they may hinder each other's growth.

-- Thin out inner branches if the tree’s centre is too dense.
-This will also highlight the tree’s beautiful structure.
+- Thin out the inner branches if the centre of the tree is too dense.
+This will also highlight the tree's beautiful structure.

 4- Balance the tree's silhouette

-If you want to harmonise the tree’s shape:
+If you wish to harmonise the shape of the tree:

-- Shorten branches that disrupt the silhouette slightly.
+- Lightly shorten branches that disrupt the silhouette.

-- Make clean cuts just above an outward-facing bud.
-This encourages outward growth, preventing the tree from becoming too dense.
+- Make clean cuts, just above an outward-facing bud.
+This encourages outward growth, preventing the tree from becoming too compact.

-- Angle the cut slightly so rainwater drains easily, reducing the risk of rot.
+- Angle the cut slightly so that rainwater drains easily, reducing the risk of rot.

 5- What to do with thick branches?